 Today you will learn how to make the German Hamburger, Frikadelle or Bulette.
 This German meat dish has different names depending on the location in Germany.
 Common names are “Frikadelle” or “Bulette”.
 The German Hamburger looks almost like an Hamburger but is thicker and contains aside meat, some bread and egg.

 In the North of Germany they call them “Buletten”, in the Bavaria “Fleischpflanzerl” or in Swabia “Fleischkuechle”.
 The popular side dishes for Buletten are: Potato salad, fried potatoes, French fries, mashed potatoes.

-Frikadellen taste good warm or cold.
-They are a perfect snack as well; you would place them into a bun (Broetchen), and eat it with some mustard; it is very simple.
-You also can use bison meat instead of beef, or a mix of half beef, half pork.
-As a warm dish enjoy them with potato salad or French fries.
-Enjoy!
+Enjoy them warm or cold.
+They make a perfect snack as well.
+Just place them into a roll (Broetchen), and add some mustard.
+It’s a delicious snack!
+You also can use bison meat instead of beef, or a mix of half beef and half pork.
+Happy Cooking!

-– Soak the bread or bun in cold water, when soaked squeeze out the water; mix it with the meat.
+– Soak the bread or roll in cold water, when soaked squeeze out the water.
+You also could soak it in warm milk.

-– Peel onion and chop it into very small pieces, add to the meat.
+– Peel onion, chop it into very small pieces, add to meat.

 – Turn the meat in natural bread crumbs (no spices added).

-– In a pan heat the clarified butter or oil; fry the hamburgers on medium heat for 3-4 minutes each side.
+– In a pan heat the clarified butter or oil.

-Serve them warm with a potato salad, French Fries or fried potatoes and a mixed green salad.
+Serve them warm or with cold potato salad, some like to serve it with French Fries or fried potatoes, and mixed lettuce.